How did you get into photography?

 I occasionally teach workshops on both DSLR and smartphone photography.
 The most recent was part of the Creating For Good conference in London.
 Follow me over on Instagram or Twitter to be notified of upcoming courses.

 How do you edit your photos?

-I no longer accept free products in exchange for reviews.
-I will take on experiences – trips, restaurant invitations, etc. – only if I think they are a good fit for this blog and style.
+I'm rather picky and will only take on select products and experiences – trips, restaurant invitations, etc. – if I think they are a good fit for this blog and my style.
 Get in touch if you think we can collaborate.